 Unfortunately, unlike some other companies we do not have our own hall and the opportunities for extensive display of our company’s possessions are therefore limited.
 However, many items such as our ceremonial sword, banner, gowns, badges, and loving cups are used on a regular basis and taken by the Beadle to the particular livery hall where we are holding our event.
 Our mother hall is Stationers, and when holding events there we can more easily use additional items on table or to form a display.
 The Heritage Committee is responsible for the storage, preservation and maintenance of the Company’s ‘Treasure’ and many other important artifacts and records.

-The current Chairman is Court Assistant David Williams, who took over from Court Assistant Michael Bedingfield in January 2015.
-David has served previously on the Heritage Committee for several years.
+The current Chairman is Court Assistant Jane Wharam, who took over from Court Assistant David Williams in January 2017.
+Jane has served previously on the Heritage Committee for several years.

 The Heritage Committee aims to preserve, via its archivist, the history of the Company on a continuous basis by collecting, annotating and cataloguing all the written and visual records covering all aspects of the Company’s activities year by year.
 Reflecting the technological developments of recent years, the Company has created a new digital archive by scanning all our past records and with all new documentation also scanned or else added digitally, this will eventually provide easier access for research or information when linked to this main website.